The ultimate first-time home buyer’s guide

 For example, if your down payment is less than 20% of the purchase price, you’ll need to buy mortgage loan insurance—an added cost.
 The premiums for mortgage loan insurance depend on how much down payment you made; they can be as high as 4% of the total loan if you only put down 5% as a down payment.

 Plus, a large down payment saves money in the long run; when you pay more upfront, you need to borrow less.
-That means lower monthly mortgage payments, and less interest.
+That means smaller payments and less interest—a big win.
 A larger down payment can save thousands of dollars over the life of the mortgage.

 Closing costs